felix-gradr/LLM-test/auto_progress.md

-UTC 2025-07-19T15:26:13.339540 | task: Here are three bite-sized, high-impact tasks that will kick-start your long-term strategy and enforce “no repeats” by logging exactly what changed each run: | status: ok
+UTC 2025-07-19T15:44:25.679676 | task: Here are three small, high‐impact tasks that directly target “cleaning up junk” and “curating the LLM context window.”
+Each one can be implemented in isolation, yet together they will (a) keep your repo tidy, (b) keep your LLM inputs lean, and (c) automatically remove the one‐time seed.txt on first run | status: ok